wow-company/calculator-builder/readme.txt

 5. Frontend - calculator on frontend

 == Changelog ==

+= 1.5 =
+* Added: function for alert for error calculation [read more](https://calchub.xyz/notes/how-to-add-error-alert-in-calculator)

 = 1.4 =
 * Added: submit button in the bottom of the form